Tamarat Makonnen

 In 2009, Makonnen made his feature film debut, directing the American drama film Dreams and Shadows starring James Russo and Shawn-Caulin Young.
 The film follows a teenage outcast as he embarks on a misguided mission to avenge the wrongs inflicted on his father.

-In 2013, Makonnen directed the award-winning documentary "In Search of the Black Knight".
+In 2013, Makonnen directed the award-winning documentary In Search of the Black Knight.
 The film takes a comedic and thought-provoking look at the current state of African-American relationships.
-"In Search of the Black Knight" screened at multiple film festivals across the country and won several "Best Documentary" awards.
+In Search of the Black Knight screened at multiple film festivals across the country and won several "Best Documentary" awards.

-Makonnen has also directed several popular digital series including: "The New Shade of Black", starring Travina Springer (Ms. Marvel (TV series)) and "The Unwritten Rules", starring Aasha Davis (Friday Night Lights (TV series)) and Pariah (2011 film)).
-"The Unwritten Rules" is based on creator Kim Williams' book "40 Hours and an Unwritten Rule: The Diary of an African-American Woman".
+Makonnen has also directed several popular digital series including: The New Shade of Black, starring Travina Springer and The Unwritten Rules, starring Aasha Davis.
+The Unwritten Rules is based on creator Kim Williams' book 40 Hours and an Unwritten Rule: The Diary of an African-American Woman.

 In 2022, Makonnen directed the short film "The Scars You Feed".
 Inspired by true events, the film centers around a man who learns his cancer has returned.
 While fighting the disease, he's faced with other aspects of his life that are falling apart.

 Various entertainment outlets have covered Makonnen's work including MTV, BET, IndieWire and Billboard.

 Makonnen is of African-American and Ethiopian descent.
 His great-grandfather Makonnen Endelkachew and great-uncle Endelkachew Makonnen both served as Ethiopia’s Prime Minister under Emperor Haile Selassie.

 Makonnen resides in Los Angeles, California.